mcsrainbow/mcsrainbow.github.io/en/2021/11/notes-from-the-willpower-instinct/index.md

-# Notes from "The Willpower Instinct"
+# Notes from "The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do to Get More of It"

 The lack of self-control is not only a psychological problem, but also influenced by physiology, psychological traps and various social factors.